-- White Chocolate - add vegan white chocolate chips to these red velvet muffins for the ultimate chocolatey muffin.
+- White Chocolate - add vegan white chocolate chips to these red velvet muffins for the ultimate red velvet chocolate chip muffins

-- Filled - Scoop out about a tablespoon of the muffin after baking and fill it with the cream cheese glaze as a cream cheese filling.
-You can also add the filling before baking, however this will be a bit messier.
+- Filled - Scoop out about a tablespoon of the muffin after baking and use the cream cheese glaze as a cream cheese filling.
+You can also add the cream cheese filling before baking, however, this will be a bit messier.

-These Vegan Red Velvet Muffins are perfect for all kinds of bakers, because they require minimal equipment.
+These Vegan Red Velvet Muffins are perfect for all levels of home bakers because they require minimal equipment.
 All you will need is:

 - Mixing Bowls - Any mixing bowls will work.
-You will need one large, and one medium.
+You will need one large bowl and one medium bowl.

-- Muffin Pan - This red velvet muffins recipe can be made with a 6 or a 12 sized muffin pan.
+- Muffin Pan - This red velvet muffin recipe can be made with a 6-muffin pan or a 12-muffin pan.
 The cooking time will be less if using a 12.

-- Cupcake Liners - These are optional, but I like to add them.
+- Paper Liners - These are optional, but I like to add them.
 I spray mine with a tiny bit of cooking oil to avoid them sticking to the muffins.

 How To Store These Vegan Red Velvet Muffins:

 How you store these red velvet muffins is very important.
-Gluten-free flour can dry up in the oven, so it's important to make sure that they are properly stored to keep the moistness of the muffin.
+Gluten-free flour can dry up quicker than all-purpose flour, so it's important to make sure that they are properly stored to keep the moistness of the muffin.

-I recommend storing them in some sort of air-tight container to avoid them from drying out.
-Most air tight containers are quite shallow, which makes it hard to store things like muffins.
+I recommend storing them in some sort of airtight container to avoid them from drying out.
+Most airtight containers are quite shallow, which makes it hard to store things like muffins.
 These are my go-to large storage containers.
 If stored properly these fluffy red velvet muffins will stay fresh for a full week.